 I believe music should first be relevant and enjoyable.
 Music is a form of self expression, and although it teaches invaluable skills such as creativity and diligence, it should be first and foremost a form of art.
 I have taught beginners, advanced students, and many in between, and I love working with all ages.

 I teach beginning and intermediate piano lessons enabling students to quickly play songs that they love - on the piano or keyboard synthesizer.
 Lessons given at my Hudson, New Hampshire Studio.
 One hour lessons covering theory, chording, rhythm, music reading and singing while playing.

-Thousands of teachers can teach you synthesizer.
+Thousands of tutors can teach you synthesizer.
 Find private lessons closest to you.